aerographql/documentation/source/_posts/tutorial/getting-started.md

 * The name of the field associated with this resolver is the name of the method, here **todos**.
 * The type of this field is defined in the **@Resolver** parameter's **type** attribute, here **Todo**.

-*Note that here we pass a class not a string, we could also use plain string: `@Resolver( { type: 'Todo' } )`
+> Here, note that we pass a class not a string, we could also use plain string: `@Resolver( { type: 'Todo' } )`
-While this sound similar, the first way is the prefered one, as it will be more easier for your IDE to refactor code and to track changes.*
+> While this sound similar, the first way is the prefered one, as it will be more easier for your IDE to refactor code and to track changes.

 Finally, we use the **@Arg** decorator to define an argument for this field:
 * The name of the argument in GraphQL will be the name of the argument as defined here in Typescript.
 * It's type will be infered by AeroGraphQL from the Typescript type annotation
 * It will be a nullable parameter ( **nullable: true** )

-> ---
 > * **@Resolver** decorator allow to create a field on a GraphQL object type and to provide it's resolver implementation.
 > * **@Resolver** are only defined within an @Ibjectimplementation class
 > * **@Arg** decorator define an argument for the resolver.
-> ---

 At this point the core implementation of this resolver is missing, we will come to that later on.